Along the Branch

 Also at Ongar, in the former Ladies Waiting Room, is The Penny Salon micro-gallery which offers an interesting and entertaining selection of presentations throughout the year.
 Entry to The Penny Salon is free and the gallery is open whenever trains are running.
 Do make sure you take time to visit.

 At the other end of the platform is an original GER signal box, which was previously sited at Spellbrook.
-This houses the original Ongar lever frame, which is back doing its intend work of controlling train movements into, out of and around the station.
+This houses the original Ongar lever frame, which is back doing its intended work of controlling train movements into, out of and around the station.

 Chipping Ongar itself is a historic market town, with good selection of shops, pubs, restaurants and historic buildings; the High Street still contains many small independent shops.